zokrezyl/ymery/README.md

 1. **Write YAML** - Define your UI structure, widgets, and data
 2. **Import modules** - Compose UIs from reusable components
-3. **Run** - Imery renders your YAML as a native ImGui application
+3. **Run** - Ymery renders your YAML as a native ImGui application
 4. **Iterate** - Change the YAML and see updates immediately

 ## Contributing

 We're in early development and actively seeking feedback:
-- Try Imery with your use cases
+- Try Ymery with your use cases
 - Report issues and suggest features
 - Share what works and what doesn't

-Your input helps shape Imery's direction.
+Your input helps shape Ymery's direction.

 ## License